What do they say in Europe today?

 You’ll pay at least 18 per cent lower for groceries in Spain than you will in the UK, as reported by Numbeo, the expat’s website.
 When you visit a restaurant, the food and drinks are 25 per cent cheaper, and the rents are 28 per cent cheaper.

 Another good thing about Spain, according to prices submitted by expats, is that the groceries are 35 per cent less expensive than in France and 25 per cent cheaper than in Italy.

 So if you want to live on a budget, you’ll soon learn how the locals are saving money.
 The minimum wage in Spain is approximately €10,303 per year.
 Compared to the UK minimum wage of roughly £16,000 annually, Spain’s is approximately £9,300.
 So it will cost you almost half to live in Spain as it does to live in the UK.
 You not only get the sun but a valuable asset.
 No wonder your dad is happy!

 The property prices in Spain stabilised in 2015, but that was after the crash of 2008 where they dropped to 12 per cent every year to as low as three per cent every year.
 We saw a rise in 2016, with capital growth at approximately 4 per cent in 2017-18.
 This would constitute the national picture.

 However, on the coasts and favourite locations among the British, prices are increasing, and they started earlier.
 Even so, they are still sustainable and lessons of the financial crisis were learned to some extent.

 So you want to buy, but you need more cash?
 The life you dream about in the Spanish sunshine is more attainable than you may think.

-Several established agents are located in the south of Tenerife who can help advise you on the entire process and make it happen.
+Several estate agents in Tenerife can help advise you with the entire process and make it happen.

 Of course, there’s another option; you can enjoy the lower Spanish living costs while taking advantage of the higher UK wages by commuting to the UK for a few work days per week.